lexman/tuttle/doc/tutorial_errors.md

 ## Describe the plot in a separate file

-Actually, the lines we have written are a kind of program, run by the gnuplot interpreter.
+Actually, the lines we have written are a kind of program, run by the `gnuplot` interpreter.
 This is very similar to python code.

-You would usely create a separate file called `myplot.gnuplot`, with this content :
+A  normal command line user would create a separate file called `myplot.gnuplot`, with this content :

         set terminal png
         set output "characters_count.png"
-        plot "characters_count.dat" using 2: xtic(1) with histeps linecolor "green"
+        plot "characters_count.dat" using 2: xtic(1) with histogram linecolor "green"

-and you would only have to run
+and he would only have to run

         gnuplot myplot.gnuplot